 Leicestershire Online Visibility Report 2026

-businesses are invisible
+SMEs are invisible

 on Google.

-Leicestershire business
+Leicestershire SMEs

-show no estimated organic
+SMEs show no estimated

-traffic from Google
+organic traffic from Google

 get fewer than 100

-estimated visitors a month
+estimated organic visits a month

-median estimated monthly visits,
+median estimated monthly visits

 The numbers that tell